Cohort exploratory analysis

 GPSEA cohort analysis

 Successfully loaded 156 individuals.
 46 were recorded as male, 56 as female, and 54 as unknown sex.
-156 were reported to be alive at the time of last encounter, and 0 were deceased.
-1 had disease onset information and 51 had information about the age at last encounter.
-In the cohort, there were a total of 117 HPO terms used for annotation.
+No information about individuals' vital status was reported.
+52 individuals had disease onset information and 0 had information about the age of last encounter.

 No errors encountered.